Help & Support

 Local Digital Twins for Smart and Sustainable Communities (LDT4SSC) is a European project supporting cities, regions and public authorities in the development, interconnection and enhancement of Local Digital Twins (LDTs).
 The project builds a federated, interoperable and reusable European ecosystem of LDTs, aligned with common standards, data spaces and the SIMPL framework.
 Funding and technical support are provided via Open Calls for Pilots.

-WS1 – Interconnecting Existing Local Digital Twins
+Work Strand 1 – Interconnecting Existing Local Digital Twins

 Connects operational LDTs for cross-border data exchange, shared services and interoperability.

-WS2 – Creating New Local Digital Twins Based on Common Needs
+Work Strand 2 – Creating New Local Digital Twins Based on Common Needs

 Co-design and deploy new LDTs addressing shared urban challenges.

-WS3 – Adding Advanced AI-Based Capabilities to LDTs
+Work Strand 3 – Adding Advanced AI-Based Capabilities to LDTs

 Develops advanced AI-driven predictive and immersive services on LDTs.